Baked (web series): Release

 The first and second seasons were released on ScoopWhoop's website and YouTube channel.
 The first two episodes of the first season premiered on May 20, 2015, with the remaining five episodes released weekly.
 The second season premiered on December 9, 2016, with all the episodes.

 The third season premiered on May 2, 2022, on Voot.

+After the shutdown of Voot in August 2023, all three seasons became available for streaming on JioHotstar.